fireclouu/android-ds4-usb-hid-support/README.md

-# Android USB HID support for Dualshock 4 (kernel lower than 6.x) (a research Work-in-progress)
+# Android USB HID support for Dualshock 4 (kernel lower than 6.x ) (a research Work-in-progress)
-Reverse-engineering study of how android handles USB HID connection with my personal Dualshock 4 controller
+Attempt to backport newer Sony-provided kernel driver for dualshock 4 and recompiling to Android kernel.

-# I made it fun to read!
+# Introduction
-Yes.
-I think.
-English is not my native language so there will be incorrect usage of words, prepositions, etc. and it might sound written in simple english, cause it is and my vocabulary is limited.
+There will be incorrect usage of words, prepositions, etc. as english isn't my native language, and it might sound written in simple english, cause it is and my vocabulary is limited.
 I'll consult AI later for these, but for now, here is my full, non-translated grammar.

 # Motivation
-Android native support for controllers mostly uses bluetooth, my DS4 battery is dying as of writing this README, it sucks to know my phone, Xiaomi Redmi series running `Android 15 build AQ3A.240912.001` or its kernel compiled won't work with USB.
-I want challenge, and i'll try to understand DS4's driver, and maybe write something that may benefit the community.
+Old android device with lower kernel version only support DS4 for bluetooth connection (as generic gamepad HID), my DS4 battery is dying as of writing, and doesn't recognize on USB connection.
+We will try to understand how old DS4's driver interacts with, and attempt to do kernel patch that enable backport support for latest kernel driver.

 # Device
 ## Controller
-I purchased fake one, f*ck i'm poor.
-It's PS4 OEM, still I want these to work with me, so here are the details:
+Purchased PS4 OEM, a copy, I want these to work wired, details below:
-`DS4 CUH-ZCT2E Wireless Controller` as per written on the back of it
+`DS4 CUH-ZCT2E Wireless Controller` as per written

 <img src="documentation/front.webp" width="500" />